rackslab/Slurm-web/doc/architecture.rst

 Trusted Sources
 ^^^^^^^^^^^^^^^

+The REST API can be setup to accept unauthenticated requests from specific trusted sources hosts.

+ declare trusted sources hosts that can bypass user the authentication mechanism

-When trusted sources are allowed, it is possible to specify an IP address in the parameter admin with a ``%`` prefix:
+When trusted sources are allowed, the trusted source IP addresses must be assigned to either the admin or the user role with a ``%`` prefix.
+For example, to trust 127.0.0.1 (localhost) source IP address and assign it the admin role, add the following parameters in the configuration file:

 .. code-block:: python